The German Guidelines for Diagnosis and Treatment of Gender Incongruence and Gender Dysphoria of Childhood and Adolescence

 The AWMF classifies guidelines from S1 to S3.
 The "S1" rating is the lowest level, reserved for the guidelines based only on recommendations by experts; "S2" guidelines require a structured consensus process ("S2k") or a systematic literature review ("S2e"); while "S3" guidelines are based both on a systematic literature review, and employ a structured consensus process to make recommendations.

-As mentioned earlier, the guidelines "Gender Incongruence and Gender Dysphoria in Childhood and Adolescence: Diagnosis and Treatment" were originally registered at the "S3" level, which represents the highest level, rigorous, and trustworthy guideline.
+As mentioned earlier, the guidelines "Gender Incongruence and Gender Dysphoria in Childhood and Adolescence: Diagnosis and Treatment" were originally registered at the "S3" level, which represents the highest level of rigorous and trustworthy guidelines.
 The guideline draft continued to carry the designation of S3 until January 2024.
 However, following a meeting with AWMF in January, the final draft was downgraded to "S2k."
 Two major reasons were offered publicly as the explanation for the downgrade.
 One was that the decision to downgrade the guideline was due to the poor quality of the evidence itself (a surprising explanation, as it is widely known that even when the evidence itself is of very low quality, it is possible to create high-quality evidence-based guidelines, as long as the process follows a high methodological standard).

-Another stated reason for the downgrade was that this was merely a "preemptive" downgrade in anticipation of AWMF strengthening its S3 criteria, which would have rendered the guideline non-compliant with "S3" in the near future: the upcoming change in the S3 standard will require that at least 50% of the recommendations are evidence- rather than consensus-based.
+Another stated reason for the downgrade was that this was merely a "preemptive" downgrade in anticipation of AWMF strengthening its S3 criteria, which would have rendered the guideline non-compliant with "S3" in the near future: the upcoming change in the S3 standard will require that at least 50% of the recommendations are evidence-rather than consensus-based.
 Of note, however, it appears that this requirement was already present in the 2023 AWMF Guidance Manual and Rules for Guideline Development (p.
 40, see below) and according to another AWMF document, it appears that this requirement may have been in place as early as July 2023 (p.
 3), a full 6 months before the guidelines were finalized.

 50 percent requirement